2011 Columbia Valley Chardonnay

 Washington: Columbia Valley

-OH snap!
 Every so often a totally unexpected gem rises like a phoenix from our sample queue and totally takes us by surprise.
-Eight year old Chardonnay from Washington?
+Eight-year-old Chardonnay from Washington?
 Hmmm…ok, let’s give it a shot.

 WHOA.
 Did not see this one coming, but HOLY SMOKES, what a pleasant surprise!
 Unexpectedly fresh, zippy, balanced with a lengthy finish.
 An absolute treat.
 Then they told us the price?
 Yea, um, we’ll take it ALL please!
 If this had any combination of the words “Sonoma” or “Carneros” on it, you’d pay 2-3x easily.